maartenba/myget-documentation/package-managers/nuget.md

 We will need the URL for the feed we want to connect to.
 Learn more about [determining the feed URL](#determining-the-feed-url).

-To register our credentials in the `NuGet.config` file we use the following commands:
+To register our credentials in the `NuGet.config` file we'll use the following commands:

 <p class="alert alert-info">
-    <strong>Note:</strong> These credential are personal and should not be shared with others.
+    <strong>Note:</strong> These credentials are personal and should not be shared with others.
 </p>

 ```shell